ibm-cloud-docs/vpc/faq-vsi.md

 No, a virtual server instance can be provisioned in only one VPC.

-## During floating IP assignment in a VPC, a customer must specify the vNIC of the instance, is that correct?
+## During floating IP assignment in a VPC, a customer must specify the network interface of the instance, is that correct?
 {: #faq-vsi-4}
 {: faq}

-Yes, and in fact, it must be the primary network interface of a server.
+Yes.
+Initially, assigning the floating IP to the primary network interface of a server helps establish the data path.
+Later, you can associate the floating IP to a different network interface if you desire.
+Alternatively, you can manually configure routing for the interface in the guest operating system.
+For more information, see [Adding or editing network interfaces](/docs/vpc?topic=vpc-using-instance-vnics#editing-network-interfaces).

 ## Imagine that instance1 in a VPC has only vNIC1 and it is attached to Subnet1.
 Subnet1 is attached to a Public Gateway (PGW).
 Can a customer still assign a floating IP to instance1?
 {: #faq-vsi-6}